playt-net/client/README.md

 ## Features

-- Support client and user authentication
+- Support for client and user authentication
 - Full support for all endpoints
 - Full typed request and response objects